Stephen Rainbow

-Stephen Laurence Rainbow (born 26 January 1961) is a former New Zealand politician.
-He is manager of Auckland Transport's key relationships unit.
+Stephen Laurence Rainbow (born 26 January 1961) is a New Zealand public servant and former local-body politician.

-Biography

 Early life

 Stephen Rainbow was born in Christchurch in 1961.
 He grew up on a tobacco farm south of Nelson and was educated in Richmond at Waimea College.
 Later he attended Victoria University of Wellington from 1982 and graduated in 1985 with a Bachelor of Arts, and in 1991 with a PhD in Political Science.

 Rainbow and his partner Anna Frusin (who was born in the Soviet Union) had three children together; Alexandra, Larissa and Solomon.